matthewmejia-BA/FetchTakeHomeProject/README.md

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 I think my weakest part is Unit Testing.
 I don't have a ton of experience in that setting, although I am looking to dive deeper into it and gain more skills.
 I tried to implement a couple test cases: 1) Valid api / http response status code, and 2) Valid json data decoding.

-Another weakenss is the lack of mock data for previews.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 You will notice my repo and project is written by BrilyanteApps, which is my business.
 I am sole proprietor, all the work in this project was done by me, Matthew Mejia.